windmill-labs/windmilldocs/docs/openflow.md

 at `../jobs/cancel/..`.
 In this case, the flow will quit, with the cancellation payload as the result, without retrying or running further steps or the failure modules.

+### Retries

+`Retry` sets the retry policy for the flow.
+It is optional and is reset on every successful run:

+- `constant` retry N times after a `seconds` delay.
+- `exponential` applies exponential backoff duration increase in between every retry.
+If all the retries are exhausted, the failure module, if any, is called.

 ### Value